Last Updated on March 20, 2023

 It’s worked in two panels that are seamed together at the end.

 Here is a collection of crochet patterns using Mandala yarn that I recently designed for I Can Crochet That.
-You’ll find a camping blanket, a afghan pattern and a triangle shawl pattern.
+You’ll find a camping blanket, an afghan pattern, and a triangle shawl pattern.

 They all include video tutorials to guide you through the pattern.